Diolinux/amd-opencl-pro-linux-resolve/README.md

 ## Next Step,installing only OpenCL coming from AMDGPU-PRO Driver

-1. Download this Repository using git or your browser;
+1. Download this Repository using git or your browser; ([Or Click Here](https://github.com/Diolinux/amd-opencl-pro-linux-resolve/blob/main/install-opencl-amd.sh))
 2. Ensure the file have permissions to "run as a program"(right click over the file, going into properties and checking the box";
 3. Open the terminal on the folder were you have download this shell script and run the commando with 'sudo':